How We Create eCommerce Websites with Scrum?

 The product backlog contains the list of new features, changes to new features, infrastructure changes, bug fixes, and an ordered list of all activities that a team needs to complete to deliver the project.

 Here’s how the process with a single scrum sprint starts…

-- Product owner conducts a planning meeting with a developer team.
+- The product owner conducts a planning meeting with a developer team.
 Collectively, they create user stories, list of tasks or key activities to be done known as the product backlog.

 - This dynamic product backlog enables developers to break it down into small iterations to be completed in a short timeframe called “sprints”.